jwulf/zeebe-client-node-js/guide/content/installation/install/install.md

 tsc --init
 ```

-## zbctl
+## Optional: zbctl

-The `zbctl` binary is a command-line client that you use to send commands to a Zeebe broker cluster.
+The `zbctl` binary is a command-line client that you can use to send commands to a Zeebe broker cluster.
+It is useful for debugging and testing.

 To install `zbctl`: